csse-uoft/SNM-I/doc/src/content/docs/guides/graphdb-utils.md

 title: GraphDB utils
 ---

+> This document contains outdated information.
+Please see the latest documentation: https://github.com/csse-uoft/graphdb-utils

-The `backend/utils/graphdb` module consists of wrappers to create GraphDB models and manipulate data in an object-oriented way without having to worry about the SPARQL queries.
+The `graphdb-utils` module consists of wrappers to create GraphDB models and manipulate data in an object-oriented way without having to worry about the SPARQL queries.
 If you need to interact with GraphDB, you should import this internal module instead of writing SPARQL queries directly.

 ## Examples
 ### Creating model
-Use the GraphDBModel constructor defined in `backend/utils/graphDB/graphDBSchema.js`
+Use the GraphDBModel constructor defined [here](https://github.com/csse-uoft/graphdb-utils/blob/main/src/graphDBSchema.ts).
 ```js
 const PrimaryContactModel = createGraphDBModel({
   first_name: String,